AndresParraSilva/NYC-Trip/README.md

     Enjoy a festive dinner and Christmas cocktails at Rolf’s or Miracle on 9th Street.
     Attend the Radio City Christmas Spectacular.                                $55-$250/Tour $42 Piano duels.
+    Try bagels and lox from Russ & Daughters and cheesecake from Junior’s.